Gradient Flow Finite Element Discretisations with Energy-Based $hp$-Adaptivity for the Gross-Pitaevskii Equation with Angular Momentum: Introduction

 The outline of this paper is as follows.
-In Section~\ref{sec:gradient_flow}, we begin by specifying the problem setting and recalling the framework of the metric-adaptive Sobolev gradient approach.
-Then, we prove some novel results for the gradient flow, cf.~Theorem~\ref{prop:Edecreasing}.
-Section~\ref{sec:hpfem} presents the $hp$-adaptive strategy, while Section~\ref{sec:numerics} presents numerical experiments illustrating the performance of the proposed method.
-Finally, in Section~\ref{sec:conclusions} we summarise the work presented in this article and highlight potential future areas of research.
+In \textsection\ref{sec:gradient_flow}, we begin by specifying the problem setting and recalling the framework of the metric-adaptive Sobolev gradient approach; we also prove some instrumental results for the discrete gradient flow, cf.~Theorem~\ref{thm:discreteconvergence}.
+In \textsection\ref{sec:hpfem} we present the $hp$-adaptive strategy, while in \textsection\ref{sec:numerics} we conduct some numerical experiments illustrating the superior performance of the proposed energy-based $hp$-adaptive approach.
+Finally, in \textsection\ref{sec:conclusions} we summarise the work presented in this article and highlight potential future areas of research.